10 Snakes Which Prey On Eggs

 Source: public domain

 A semi-endangered species of the northeast USA and Canada.
-Eastern foxsnakes are related to corn snakes, and have strict habitat preferences.
+Eastern foxsnakes belong to the same Pantherophis genus as corn snakes, but have stricter habitat preferences.
 They dislike forests and heavy agriculture, and stick to dry open areas or marshland.
-They consume a long list of bird eggs, including pheasant, duck, pigeon, and quail eggs.
-They particularly love sparrow eggs, including house sparrows, chipping sparrows, and song sparrows.

-The exact mechanism behind their egg crushing isn’t known, but they swallow them without any coils, and crush them somewhere in their long body (one old report said the throat).
 Eastern foxsnakes like to frighten mother birds away from their nests, then dash in and swallow the eggs they’ve left behind.
-They also invade chicken coops, so that shocked owners see a tail poking out of one end.
+They also invade chicken coops, taking advantage of narrow gaps in cages and barns.
 After swallowing the egg, they later spit out the useless shell fragments.
-However, foxsnakes sometimes have the tables turned on them; a 2011 report confirmed that American badgers eat their eggs.
+However, foxsnakes sometimes get a taste of their own medicine, as a 2011 report confirmed that American badgers eat their eggs.
+Eastern foxsnakes are larger than average, with a record length of 179.1cm

 10 Puffing snake